1124jaewookim/towards-generalizable-scene-change-detection/README.md

 In this work, we address these two pivotal SCD problems by proposing a novel framework (*GeSCF*) and a novel benchmark (*GeSCD*) to foster SCD research in generalizability.

+## 🎫 GeSCF: Generalizable Scene Change Detection Framework
+To be updated.

+## 📟 GeSCD: Generalizable Scene Change Detection Benchmark
+To be updated.

 ## 🗂 Datasets
 For a comprehensive evaluation of SCD performance, we consider three standard SCD datasets with different characteristics and our proposed **ChangeVPR** dataset.